Explore Mercury Bay

 Photo credit above: Department of Conservation.

-If you need to know when the weekly 2025 rubbish and recycling collection dates are for the Mercury Bay, Whitianga and the wider Thames Coromandel District area read on!
-There's a handy PDF download so you can know when the next kerbside rubbish and recycling collections are in your area on the Coromandel Peninsula.
+If you need to know when the weekly 2025, summer and 2026 council rubbish and recycling collection dates are for the Mercury Bay, Whitianga and the wider Coromandel Peninsula area read on!
+There's a handy PDF download so you can know when the next Thames Coromandel District Council kerbside rubbish and recycling collections are in your area on the Coromandel Peninsula.